Skip to content

 // obj2 and obj1 point to the same object

-// Properties can be variables
+// properties can be variables

 Execution

-[Running] C:\myprograms\laragon-lite\bin\nodejs\node-v10\node.exe "c:\Temp\19-09-01\javascript\objects\obj-01.js"
+[Running] C:\myprograms\laragon-lite\bin\nodejs\node-v10\node.exe "c:\Temp\19-09-01\javascript\objets\obj-01.js"

 obj1=[object Object]